Last updated: November 13, 2024

 If the percentage of duplicated values on unqiue_key

-column exceed 1.0%, a warning alert will be triggered.
+column exceed 1.0%, an error alert will be triggered.

 Data structure